nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ 🎊 Replace unkeyed struct literals into keyed ones with [keyify](https://github.com/dominikh/go-tools/tree/master/cmd/keyify)

 You may want to do this as preparation for other refactoring steps.
-This tool has good emacs integration.
-Otherwise may be harder to use. — [@dominikh](https://github.com/dominikh)
+This tool has good emacs integration, otherwise may it be hard to use. — [@dominikh](https://github.com/dominikh)

 ```go
 # before